 What are the challenges of being a freelance ESL tutor?

-You must be self-motivated—it is all up to you now!
+You must be self-motivated – it’s all up to you now!

 You are your own boss!
 Now what?
 Self-motivation will be the most crucial part of becoming a successful freelance online English teacher since you will be in charge of marketing yourself and booking clients.
-Setting your rates, scheduling meetings, expanding your business, etc. will be your responsibility and can seem overwhelming at first.
-But it can be done!
+Setting your rates, scheduling meetings, scaling your business, etc. will be your responsibility and can seem overwhelming at first, but it can be done!